This report contains two testimonies from the same pushback on the 2nd of April:

 The respondent recounted how the family members began to cry.
 When the respondent took his bag and exited the car, along with the Moroccan man, he saw many people – women, men and families with small children and babies camping in the surrounding area.
 He estimated that around 150 POM from Afghanistan, Pakistan and Iran were sleeping outside.
 After walking for approximately seven kilometres further into Greek territory, they were stopped by who the respondent believed to be ‘undercover police’ in civilian clothing.
 The two officers arrived in a windowless white van.
 The vehicle did not have a number plate.
 Shortly after, another car with a greek plate number arrived at the scene.
 The respondent quoted one officer saying: ‘We are police you have to come with us to another city, Neapoli.
 You have to give us your phones.’
 The respondent and his friend entered the car and the respondent recalled how afraid he was that they would bring him to Turkey instead.

-The drive lasted for around one and a half hours.
-The vehicle stopped one kilometre outside of Neapoli.
+The drive lasted for around an hour and a half.
+The vehicle stopped one kilometer outside of Neapoli.
 The officers returned their phones and told them that they can take the bus to Thessaloniki tomorrow and left.
 This kind of procedure has already been observed in an earlier BVMN report to make sure that POM do not return to Albania.
 In Neapoli, the respondent and his friends were stopped by the police again.
 The officers asked where they wanted to go and after the respondent explained that they wanted to take the bus to Thessaloniki, one officer replied: ‘No, go by foot.’
 The respondent then clarified that the police brought them to Neapoli to take the bus and eventually the officers told them to spend the night outside of the village and that they should return the next morning to take the bus.
 The next morning, on the 3rd of April, at around 7 a.m., the respondent and his friend returned to Neapoli.
 There, the same officers from the evening before guarded them until they entered the bus to go to Thessaloniki.

 The respondent is a 27-years-old male from Morocco.
 He was pushed back from Albania to Greece on the 2nd of April 2021.